 If you want to interact with the serial console directly, you'll need to launch qemu yourself and pass the -nographics flag directly.
 The serial device should be connected to stdin/stdout by default.

 On most x86 platforms, ttyS0 will refer to the southbridge's UART accessed via ports specified in Super IO configuration space.
 However, for add-in PCIe cards you may need to specify a MMIO address to access the UART.
 For example, "console=uart8250,mmio,0x50401000,115200n8".
+An alternative is to specify the ttyS# port configured by the kernel for the specific hardware and connection that you're testing on.
+(E.g. "ttyS2".)

 See Appendix A below for more details.